Suhungmung: Against Chutia Kingdom

+The conquest also altered the social and administrative basis of the Ahom state.
+Amalendu Guha notes that the absorption of the Chutia kingdom brought a substantial non-Ahom population and a wider range of specialised artisan skills within Ahom rule, while the expanded polity required new offices and forms of political legitimation.
+In this context, Suhungmung’s adoption of the Sanskritic royal style Swarganarayan and the public use of the title Swargadeo may be understood as part of the political incorporation of the newly conquered populations, rather than as a merely personal change of title.

+Against Baro-Bhuyans

+After annexing the Chutia kingdom, the Ahoms under Suhungmung crossed the Bharali river, subjugated the Baro-Bhuyans, who were petty chiefs ruling in the Central Assam regions of Rowta-Temoni (today's Darrang and Nagaon), and relocated them to the north bank of Upper Assam.

 Against Kachari Kingdom

 In 1526, Suhungmung marched against the Kachari Kingdom.
 In 1531 Khunkhara, the Kachari king, sent forces under his brother Detcha to drive the Ahoms away from Marangi but the Kachari army was defeated and their commander killed.
 The Kacharis were pursued up to the capital Dimapur and Khunkhara had to flee.
 Suhungmung established a Kachari prince, Detsung, as the Kachari king.
 But Detsung rose in revolt in a few years, and the Ahoms pursued him till Jangmarang where he was killed.
 The Kachari Kingdom abandoned Dimapur permanently and established their new capital at Maibong.
 Unlike the Chutia Kingdom, Suhungming did not take direct possession of the Kachari Kingdom.